szain2190/Saba.Zain/README.md

 - 👋 Hi, I’m Saba
 - 👀 I’m interested in programming and finding new ways to solve problems.
-- 🌱 I’m currently learning biology, maths and computer science (A level).

 <!---
 szain2190/szain2190 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.